Meehan, K. and Strauss, K. (eds) (2015) Precarious Worlds: Contested Geographies of Social Reproduction. Athens, GA: University of Georgia Press.

 Other selected publications:

 - Fudge, K. and Strauss, K. (2016) “Migrants, Unfree Labour, and the Legal Construction of Domestic Servitude: Migrant Domestic Workers in the UK”.
 In: P. Kotiswaran (ed.)
 Unsettling Paradigms, Revisiting the Law of Trafficking: The Palermo Protocol at 15.
 Cambridge: Cambridge University Press.
-In press.

 - Strauss, K. (2015) "Pension systems and labour law in the EU".
 In: Costello, C., Davies, A. and M. Freedland (eds.)
 Research Handbook on EU Labour Rights Law.
 Cheltenham: Edward Elgar.